LSX-UniWue/OpenLUR/README.md

 ```
         python3 osm_feature_generation.py map bremen_db 53.02 53.20 8.56 8.96
 ```
+#TODO: I am getting a database unreachable error.
+How do I fix this?
 ```Password is "docker"```

 ### Using a file file with latitude and longitude values: